bubroz/clipscribe/README.md

 ---

-**ClipScribe v2.20.4 - Professional Video Intelligence with Quality Control**
+**ClipScribe v2.21.0 - Professional Video Intelligence with Quality-First Architecture**

-*Choose your balance: Standard quality at $0.003/video or Pro quality at $0.017/video*
+*Gemini 2.5 Pro is the default for the best results, with an optional `--use-flash` flag for speed.*

 ## Contributing & Extending